Sublime vs. Atom: Which Text Editor Is Best for You?

 Atom vs. Sublime: What's the difference?

-Open vs. closed sourced
+Open vs. closed source

-- True customizability with the ability to edit Atom’s source code directly.
+- True customizability with the ability to edit Atom's source code directly

-- An active open source community of developers building extensions, plugins, and patching bugs.
+- An active open-source community of developers building extensions, plug-ins, and patching bugs

-- Continuous updates, developments, and improvements.
+- Continuous updates, developments, and improvements

 - Dedicated services and support